-Physical Characteristics: A deciduous tree that averages 40 feet in height and 25 feet wide at maturity.
-Many branches give the tree an irregular look.
-Flowers are greenish, tipped with purple, and grow in tight clusters surrounded by four to seven large, showy, white bracts.
-Clusters of bright red, drupe-shaped, half-inch long berries follow the flowers and ripen in October.
-Leaves are elliptical, sharp-pointed at the tip and tapered at the base, with slightly wavy margins.
-The green leaves turn a pinkish-red in autumn before falling.
+Physical Characteristics: Deciduous tree that averages 40 feet in height and 25 feet wide at maturity.
+Many branches give tree irregular look.
+Flowers are greenish, tipped with purple, and grow in tight clusters surrounded by 4 – 7 large, showy, white bracts.
+Clusters of bright red, drupe-shaped, half-inch long berries follow flowers and ripen in October.
+Leaves are elliptical, sharp-pointed at tip and tapered at base, with slightly wavy margins.
+Green leaves turn a pinkish-red in autumn before falling.

-Habitat: This species prefers low elevations of moist, well-drained sites, often along streams or gullies, in open to fairly dense, usually mixed forest.
+Habitat: Species prefers low elevations of moist, well-drained sites, often along streams or gullies, in open to fairly dense, usually mixed forest.

-Range: As its name suggests, this tree is native to the Pacific coast from southern British Columbia to northern California.
-In the Clearwater Basin, along the lower Lochsa and Selway Rivers, the inland population of Pacific Dogwood is classified as a coastal-disjunct species, meaning it was once part of a continuous coastal habitat that is now separated by the Cascade mountain range.
-The Clearwater is the only place in the world where this species occurs inland.
+Range: Native to Pacific coast from southern British Columbia to northern California.
+Clearwater Basin is only place in world where species occurs inland.
+Found along lower Lochsa and Selway Rivers.
+Inland population classified as Coastal Disjunct species, was once part of continuous coastal habitat now separated by Cascade Mountains.

-Reproduction: The Pacific Dogwood flowers in spring and occasionally repeats in early fall.
-Trees can be propagated by cuttings, from seed, or from bare root.
+Reproduction: Flowers in spring and occasionally repeats in early fall.
+Propagated from seed, bare root or by cuttings.

-Miscellaneous: Indigenous people used the close-grained, extremely hard wood for bows, arrows, tool handles, and hooks.
-Because of its tannin, the bark was boiled for a rich, dark brown dye and also used as a preservative.
+Miscellaneous: Indigenous people used close-grained, extremely hard wood for bows, arrows, tool handles, and hooks.
+Because of tannin bark was boiled for rich, dark brown dye and also used as preservative.
 Branches were woven into baskets.
-Medicinally, preparations from Pacific Dogwood were used as a blood purifier, for strengthening lungs, and as a treatment for stomach ailments.
-The blossom of the Pacific Dogwood is the floral emblem of British Columbia.
+Medicinally speaking preparations were used as blood purifier, for strengthening lungs, and as treatment for stomach ailments.
+Pacific Dogwood blossom is floral emblem of British Columbia.